Pier-Two/c-libp2p/docs/overview.md

 The `libp2p_host_t` type (see `include/libp2p/host.h`) encapsulates the runtime:

-- Transports (TCP today, with hooks for QUIC and others)
+- Transports (TCP and QUIC out of the box, with hooks for additional stacks)
 - Security transports (Noise is built in) and stream multiplexers (Yamux and mplex) negotiated via multistream-select v1
 - A single-threaded callback executor so user protocol callbacks always run in a